-Melanie Mark was appointed Minister of Advanced Education, Skills and Training on July 18, 2017.
-A lifelong champion of children, youth and her community, she was elected MLA for Vancouver-Mount Pleasant in 2016 and re-elected in 2017.
+Melanie Mark was appointed Minister of Tourism, Art, Culture, and Sport in November of 2020.
+A lifelong champion of children, youth and her community, she was elected MLA for Vancouver-Mount Pleasant in 2016 and re-elected in 2017 and 2020.

 Melanie is Nisga’a, Gitxsan, Cree, Ojibway, French and Scottish and a proud mother of two girls – Maya and Makayla.

 She is the first female First Nations Member of the Legislative Assembly of British Columbia and subsequent Cabinet Minister.

 Growing up in the projects of East Vancouver, Melanie’s efforts to overcome adversity shaped her personal beliefs and professional career.
 For eight years, she travelled throughout British Columbia while working as an Advocate at the Office of the Representative for Children and Youth – an independent office of the legislature serving one of the province’s most-vulnerable populations.”